-Summer holidays with the most fashionable accessories for day dreamers and lottery winners: Surrealistic dresses, game-changing caps and dog towels – all designed by artists.
+Summer holidays with the most fashionable accessories for day dreamers and lottery winners: Surrealistic dresses, smiley-shirts and dog towels – all designed by artists.

 Extravagant: Knitted beach fashion

 For all those who like to stroll on their summer holidays and want to look fashionable while doing so, Sonia Delaunay has the answer: The painter successfully collaborated with various fashion designers during the 1920s, transferring her geometrically-abstract chromatic forms to swimsuits, coats and driving caps.
 The swimsuit is actually more suitable for the promenade than for water: Drying could take forever.

 The perfect wave

 Funky times on the beach are guaranteed with the “Vilebrequin Moorea shorts”.
 Having grown up in Los Angeles, multimedia artist designer Alex Israel wanted to create a pair of shorts that paid homage to his teen surf movie “SPF-18”.
 Surfing aside: With these bright colors, you can casually jump into the water regardless of whether you’re in the Baltic or on Venice Beach.

 A tanning session requires the right base.
 Cey Adams spreads love and coolness, Barbara Kruger’s beach towel guarantees the attention of the Baywatch crew, while Laurie Simmons’ tomato towel challenges female stereotypes.
 The perpetually humorous artist David Shrigley has even thought of our most loyal companions – and designed a dog towel.

 Social distancing, masked faces and distance regulations: In times of the "New Normal" our emotional world is often upside down.
 In order to express his emotional state, artist Jeppe Hein captures it daily in watercolored self-portraits.
 And he invites the Schirn visitors to visualize their mood in a collective picture.
 Instead of a diary, the matching T-shirt is provided on site.